Victron MPPT Charge Controllers are Professional Grade

 MPPT or PWM

-In 2023, two main solar charge controller types are in wide use: the maximum power point tracking(MPPT) type and the pulse width modulation(PWM) type.
+In 2026, two main types of solar charge controllers are widely used: maximum power point tracking (MPPT) and pulse width modulation (PWM).

-MPPT Controllers are More Efficient
+MPPT Controllers Are More Efficient and Flexible

 The main disadvantage of MPPT controllers is their cost.
 A 30-amp MPPT controller can cost three times as much as a 30-amp PWM controller.
 This has less impact on the total cost for larger systems.